tatukristiani/shop-scraper-frontend/README.md

-# SalesAlert Pro Project
+# Sales Alert Pro Project

-> SalesAlert Pro is a simple website and it allows you to create email notifications for products sold on Tori.fi.
+> Sales Alert Pro is a simple website and it allows you to create email notifications for products sold on Tori.fi.
 You can also search for products, but this was just added as an extra.
 >
 > The sole purpose of this project was for me to learn a little about web scraping and I used cheerios with this one.